rohanharrison/blackjack/README.md

 # Software
 Visual Studio
-D3/Dojo/HTML/CSS/
+D3, Dojo, Jade, CSS,
 Nodejs, MongoDB, Express, socket.io, jade, client-sessions, bcryptjs

 # Description
-This is a blackjack game built with Node, MongoDB, and Dojo/D3/HTML/CSS for our front end.
+This is a blackjack game built with Node, MongoDB, and Dojo, D3, Jade, and CSS for our front end.